Last Updated on

-We’ll look at the 5 of the best robotic pool cleaners below before giving you the lowdown on all the different options at your disposal so you can get the right equipment for your pool and your needs.
+We’ll look at the 5 great pool cleaners below before giving you the lowdown on all the different options at your disposal so you can get the right equipment for your pool and your needs.

-We’ll look at 5 great alternatives to hiring in an expensive pool cleaning service:
+We’ll look at 5 great pool cleaner reviews as alternatives to hiring an expensive pool cleaning service:

 Now, let’s go in detail about each of these products and show you why for many, each of them is the best pool cleaners in 2018.

-First up in our robotic pool cleaner reviews is a superb suction-side automatic cleaner that delivers a cheaper but no less effective take on Hayward’s classic Aquanaut and is a strong contender for the best robotic pool cleaner.
+First up in our pool cleaner reviews is a superb suction-side automatic cleaner that delivers a cheaper but no less effective take on Hayward’s classic Aquanaut.

 Hayward is a household name in the pool cleaning industry with satisfied customers stretching back the better part of a century.
 In 2013, Hayward bought the Poolvergneugen company and this neat 2-wheeled model is the result of that merger.